2002 Sure for Men Rockingham 500: Practice

+Qualifying

 Kenny Bräck had the seventh pole position of his career.

 Friday afternoon's 90-minute qualifying session permitted one car on the track in reverse order of the fastest combined practice laps.
 Each driver ran two laps, with the starting order determined by their fastest times.
 The session took place in dry and sunny weather.
 Bräck set the track speed record at Rockingham Motor Speedway to secure his first pole position of the season, the seventh of his CART career, and his second at the circuit, with a time of 24.908 seconds.
 He was joined on the grid's front row by Michael Andretti who was two-hundredths of a second slower.
 Da Matta qualified third.
 He removed his foot from the accelerator pedal driving through the fourth turn.
 Takagi took fourth, and Franchitti started fifth after steering right to the outside on his second lap due to an oversteer that slowed him.
 Junqueira's car was set up with a large amount of downforce and qualified in sixth.
 Paul Tracy secured seventh after sliding in the third and fourth turns.
 Tony Kanaan went into a back-up car and qualified eighth.

 Forsythe Racing teammates Tagliani and Carpentier were ninth and tenth; an electrical problem overheated Carpentier's engine and he was unable to go faster when his blowoff valve opened between the first and second turns.
 Adrián Fernández was the fastest driver not to qualify in the top ten; his best lap time was more than two-tenths of a second slower than Bräck.
 A large amount of oversteer slowed Fittipaldi in turn four and he took 12th.
 Jimmy Vasser and Oriol Servià took 13th and 14th positions; Servià's car had oversteer after his first timed lap and entered the pit lane for car adjustments to make him faster on his second attempt.
 Nakano, 15th, had a plethora of understeer which slowed him in turn four.
 Dixon moved from his back-up car to his primary vehicle for qualifying and took 16th.
 Manning, 17th, worked on his race setup though gearbox issues before qualifying prevented his team from focusing on a qualifying tune.
 Mario Domínguez and Jourdain completed the qualifiers; Jourdain slowed through the third and fourth turns after an oversteer though his reduced speed prevented him from spinning.